nikclayton/powercoders.org/site/content/city/basel.md

       * End of the coaching Fall 2019

-      As soon as you apply, we will contact you soon for the next steps.
+      Application for Basel is closed.
+There will be other programs soon where we need your support!
+Please subscribe to our newsletter ans we will keep you updated about the next programs.

-      <a href="https://form.jotformeu.com/82115169935360" class="btn
+      <a href="http://eepurl.com/c3pB1H" class="btn waves-effect waves-light
-      waves-effect waves-light pwc-red" target="_blank">Apply</a>
+      pwc-red" target="_blank">Subscribe</a>
   - header: Trainer
     text: >-
       If you are an IT professional, like to support our participants solving IT